robert/robert.github.com/_posts/2016-09-03-10-ways-to-play-better-magic.md

 ### Killing an attacker

-A variation on this strategy arises when you have a removal spell that will flat-out deal with an attacker.
+This is particularly important when you have a removal spell that will kill an attacker before you get to the damage step.
+It might seem like it doesn’t matter when you play your spell, since their creature is going to die whatever happens.
+But this can be an excellent opportunity to extract some additional value.

 Your opponent is attacking with a Noose Constrictor and has 2 cards in their hand.
 You have an untapped Ghoulcaller’s Accomplice and a Murder in your hand.